Scoobadood/Remarkable/README.md

 Connect >
   Connect to the device.
 You will be prompted for an IP address and a Password.
 These will be saved for use the next time.
-After connection you will see a split pane with LHS The templates which are installed on the device Black = Built in templates, can't be changed
+After connection you will see a split pane with

+RHS The templates which are installed on the device Black = Built in templates, can't be changed
 Blue  = User installed templates, can be edited or removed.

 icons indicting whether they are landscape or portrait and (for blue) an edit icon and a delete icon

-RHS:
+LHS:
 A list of files
 Non template files are grey
 Singular template files are red (ie svg withou png)